sunnyokoroawa/bitcoin_api/README.md

 # bitcoin_api
 A Bitcoin Restful API

+NOTE: I am still learning #BitcoinCoding, a lot might change as I progress on the bitcoin development journey.

 This is a Restful API built on ASP.NET Core.

 This is for educational purpose, it assumes you are running your own node.